josephsalmon/OrganizationFiles/README.md

 ## TeX / LaTeX / BibTeX
-In the [TeX/LaTeX section](tex/REAMDE.md) is provided:
+In the [LaTeX section](tex/README.md) is provided:

 - References harmonized for my group in (a huge) .bib file: [references_all.bib](tex/biblio/references_all.bib)

-- Snippets used for LaTeXing with Sublime (to be adapted for VSCode).
+- Snippets used for LaTeXing with Sublime text (XXX TODO: to be described for VSCode too!).

 - TeX templates and examples for: